Ras-al-Ghul/PerceptronAlgorithms-NeuralNetwork/readme.md

-#Perceptrons Algorithms and Neural Network implementation
+#Perceptron Algorithms and Neural Network implementation

-###Perceptrons Algorithms
+###Perceptron Algorithms

 To run: `python perceptrons.py`
 Note : I very foolishly did not use `numpy` for here.